stackbit-projects/magnificent-crane-80be6/content/_index.md

   - type: hero_section
     title: 'Practical, No BS, Expert Advice on Cybersecurity'
     subtitle: Trusted action-oriented advice on security and privacy.
-    content: >
+    content: |
       Once a week to your inbox.
-Short to consume, quick to implement.
-In plain English.
+Short to consume, quick and easy to implement.
     actions:
       - label: Get the book
         url: /pricing